 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Bruising easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)
+- Bruising easily due to a drop in platelets – you may have nosebleeds, or bleeding gums after brushing your teeth.
+Or you may have lots of tiny red spots or bruises on your arms or legs (known as petechiae)

-- A reaction to rituximab during the infusion, causing flu like symptoms such as a fever, chills and shivering (rigors), a headache and feeling sick – your doctor will give you medicines beforehand to try to prevent a reaction.
-If you do have a reaction, your nurse will slow or stop your drip for a while
+- A reaction to rituximab may happen during the infusion, causing flu like symptoms such as a fever, chills and shivering (rigors).
+You may also have a headache and feel sick.
+Your nurse will give you medicines beforehand to try to prevent a reaction.
+If you have a reaction, your nurse will slow or stop your drip for a while

 - A cough and breathlessness – the rituximab can cause irritation of the lungs.
 Tell your doctor or nurse if this continues

-- A mild effect on the liver, which does not cause symptoms and will almost certainly go back to normal when the treatment is finished – you will have regular blood tests to keep an eye on how your liver is working
+- A mild effect on the liver, which does not cause symptoms.
+It usually goes back to normal when the treatment ends

 - Loss of appetite and weight loss